 - Drive better sales

 - Present himself or herself as a clear representation of consumer interests and changing perspectives over time, helping your company:

 - Identify marketing requirements, both immediate and long-term ones

 - Build a context for telling your brand story to the consumers

 CMOs can significantly contribute to the growth of your business through sales and a bigger consumer base.
-With marketing being an integral aspect of building a brand, ensure that you recognise the right time for hiring your CMO.
-This way, your business will be able to achieve a leap in industry at the appropriate time.
+With marketing being an integral aspect of building a brand, ensure that you recognize the right time for hiring your CMO.
+This way, your business will be able to achieve a leap in the industry at the appropriate time.